wn9237/rest_spec/markdowns/api/tenantdetail_checkmembergroups.md

 |groupIds|String||

 #### Response
-If successful, this method returns `` response code and String object in the response body.
+If successful, this method returns `, ` response code and String collection object in the response body.